build-on-aws/content/posts/the-grad-project/index.md

 2. Fork the Grad Project's student-built [GitHub repos](https://github.com/build-on-aws/the-grad-project)
 3. Preregister for the [MIT](https://www.linkedin.com/events/howmitstudentsarecombatingracis7100201173629972481/theater/) session and the [CMU](https://www.linkedin.com/events/exploringtext-to-sql-howcarnegi7100202154535071744/theater/) session.
 3. Tune in on LinkedIn Live on Sept 19th and 26th to learn live with Ben, Jessy, Vince, and Developer Advocate Curtis who will be ready to answer your questions.
 4. Miss the broadcast?
-You can find it on [YouTube](https://www.youtube.com/@AWSOnlineTechTalks) after the event.
+You can find it on this [YouTube](https://www.youtube.com/playlist?list=PL5bUlblGfe0L4Gg3_W90NPLO0drg9OuHU) playlist after the event.

 ## About the Authors